Braspag/braspag.github.io/_i18n/en/_posts/2017-08-12-split-pagamentos-braspag.md

 The amounts ​​up to 10/16/2018 were normally settled.

-Since the subordinate had BRL150.00 to receive on 10/17/2018, the adjustment was posted to the financial schedule on the stated date informed, and the Subordinate will receive BRL 50.00 due to the adjustment debit.
+Since the subordinate had BRL 150.00 to receive on 10/17/2018, the adjustment was posted to the financial schedule on the stated date informed, and the Subordinate will receive BRL 50.00 due to the adjustment debit.

 The participant to be credited will have the credit on the same date of the debit confirmation, that is, it will receive BRL 150.00 on 10/17/2018.